LaboratoryB/nextcloud-docker/README.md

 occ db:add-missing-indicies
 ```

-A list of `occ` commands can be found in the [Nextcloud 20 Documentation of the command](https://docs.nextcloud.com/server/20/admin_manual/configuration_server/occ_command.html).
+A list of `occ` commands can be found in the [Nextcloud Documentation of the command](https://docs.nextcloud.com/server/stable/admin_manual/configuration_server/occ_command.html) (you should omit `sudo -u www-data php ` - the `./shell.sh` command handles this for you)

 ## Re-installation / Factory Reset
 A script is included to remove all your Nextcloud data and configuration.
 This may be useful if you mess up your Nextcloud installation, and it gets stuck, and you want to start over.
 You may also find it useful for development purposes.